Global Trade Watch Staff Directory

 Elias Flamenco Rivera, Program Associate

-Melanie Foley, International Program Associate
+Melanie Foley, International Campaigns Coordinator

-As the International Program Associate, Melanie Foley helps Public Citizen's Global Trade Watch by implementing outreach and coalition building plans to bolster the international campaign’s public education work.
+As the International Campaigns Coordinator, Melanie Foley helps Public Citizen's Global Trade Watch by implementing outreach and coalition building strategies to bolster the international campaign’s public education work.
 She joined GTW in the Summer of 2013 as a Legislative Assistant and Scheduler, and has assisted as manager for GTW’s development program and the GTW intern team.
 Before that, as a Legislative Policy and Research Assistant for the environmental non-profit, Appalachian Voices, she educated congressional offices and wrote extensively on big coal's efforts to subvert regulatory measures against mountaintop removal coal mining.
 During college, she worked on Capitol Hill as a legislative intern, and on the Potomac River as an outdoor adventure sports instructor.
 She attended the University of Maryland, where she earned a B.A. in Government and Politics and a Master's in Public Policy.